safaris since 1995

 Surrounded by a very high population density, conservation within the park is a challenge.
-One of the last groups of eastern lowland (graueri) gorillas (only some 250 individuals forming 86% of the total world population) lives at between 2,100 and 2,400 m above sea-level but numbers have been devastated during the Civil War.
+One of the last groups of eastern lowland (graueri) gorillas (250 individuals form 86% of the total world population) live between 2,100 and 2,400 m above sea-level.
+But numbers were devastated during the Civil War.

 Congo national parks with small populations of Mountain Gorillas:

-Virunga National Park - split into 3 sections, north of Kahuzi-Biega, between Lake Kivu and Lake Albert.
-Part of it was established in 1925!
+- Virunga National Park - split into 3 sections: north of Kahuzi-Biega, between Lake Kivu and Lake Albert.
+First established in 1925!

-- Wildlife Conservation Society, research, management of research projects, education
+- Wildlife Conservation Society - management of research projects and education

-- The Gorilla Organization , research projects and assistance, mainly in Virunga N.P.
+- The Gorilla Organization - research projects and assistance in Virunga N.P.

-- Berggorilla & Regenwald Direkthilfe, research projects and assistance, mainly in Kahuzi-Biega N.P.
+- Berggorilla & Regenwald Direkthilfe - research projects and assistance in Kahuzi-Biega N.P.

-- Chicago Field Museum provides support and assistance to local Congolese research and nature preservation institutions.
-Most recent information for travel to the area.
+- Chicago Field Museum - supports local Congolese research and nature preservation institutions

-- Woods Hole Research Center is occupied with the mapping and monitoring of central African forests.
+- Woods Hole Research Centre - maps and monitors central African forests.